xoxzo/blog.xoxzo.com/content/Tutorials/introduction-2fa-en.md

 With implement of this method, you may avoid the multiple account creation by a user for each of their purpose.

 [^1]: It is assumed to use Python 3.6 or later.
 There is no *secrets* package by default in Python before that ver., so you will need to use the appropriate random number generation library.

+---
+**Update:**
+As of August 2025, our new [OTP API](https://docs.xoxzo.com/en/otp) provides a simpler and more secure way to implement two-factor authentication.
+For detailed implementation steps, please see [this article](https://blog.xoxzo.com/en/2025/08/15/otp-api-2fa-tutorial/).